Injured Mikel out of Stoke City clash versus Adomah’s Queens Park Rangers | Goal.com

 Before his injury, he had featured in 15 games across all competitions, bagging an assist while captaining the team on a number of occasions.

-As a result of that knock, he missed his side’s last four games against Wycombe Wanderers, Middlesbrough, Cardriff City and Derby County.
+As a result of that knock, he missed his side’s last four games against Wycombe Wanderers, Middlesbrough, Cardiff City and Derby County.

 Manager O’Neill had revealed that the Nigerian would be examined to ascertain his level of preparedness for the crunch fixture despite his return to training.

 “We’ll assess John Obi today [on Monday].
-He trained for part of the session yesterday [Sunday], but the important thing is not bringing players back too early and risking re-injury,” O'Neill told club website.
+He trained for part of the session yesterday [Sunday], but the important thing is not bringing players back too early and risking re-injury,” O'Neill told the club's official website.

 “I suppose the big positive is that no one added to our injury list from the game on Saturday."